 Argyle Elementary School

-Argyle Elementary School's student population of 735 students has grown by 22% over five school years.
+Argyle Elementary School's student population of 735 students has stayed relatively flat over five school years.

 The diversity score of Argyle Elementary School is 0.71, which is more than the diversity score at state average of 0.70.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data

 State Level (FL)

 Eligible for Reduced Lunch

 School Statewide Testing